-Each year the Bank publishes its Sustainable Business ("SBR") Report, which provides details of the Bank's SBR framework and progress on social, environmental and governance policies and strategies.
-This document and additional information can be found in the Corporate Responsibility section of the Bank's website at https://www.scotiabank.com/corporate/en/home/corporate-responsibility.html.
+Each year the Bank publishes its Environment, Social and Governance (ESG) Report, which provides details of the Bank's performance related to ESG factors and progress on social, environmental and governance policies and strategies.
+This document and additional information can be found in the Corporate Responsibility section of the Bank's website at www.scotiabank.com/sustainability.